LiliaSolis/LiliaSolis/README.md

 - 👋 Hi, I’m @LiliaSolis
-- 👀 I’m interested in Data Analytics and Data Science
+- 👀 I’m interested in QA Engineering
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m currently improving my skills in as a QA Engineer
-- 💞️ I’m looking to collaborate on Business Analysis Projects
+- 💞️ I’m looking to collaborate in projects as a Software Tester
 - 📫 How to reach me liliadata7@gmail.com

 <!---